 I roll my eyes and keep sprinting.
 I hear small twigs crack behind me.
 He is trying to follow me.
 I tuck my legs into my chest in one motion and roll under a lifted root.
 I think about my training.
 Quickness was the main lesson and the most important.
 If you weren’t fast, you would die.
 I clear the root and spring up and continue to run.

-Part two of Leslie’s story will be published soon, so stay tuned!
+Part three of Leslie’s story will be published soon, so stay tuned!

 We want to hear from you!